Zakhag44/ai-case-study/README.md

 work with the help of an AI assistant.

 #### Who is the company's intended customer?
 Is there any information about the market size of this set of customers?

+The main target audiences for Microsoft Copilots will be its retail and enterprise Windows users, and developers for its GitHub Copilot offerings.

 > Per companiesmarketcap.com, as of December 2023 Microsoft has a market cap of $2.770 Trillion.
 This makes Microsoft the world's second most valuable company by market cap according to our data.